Micka-DAOUD/coding-style-launcher/README.md

 Firstly, make sure to be located in one of your Epitech repositories (Otherwise, the script will be useless).

-After launching the script, it will search if you have Epitech's official coding-style-checker or Abricot installed.
+After launching the script, it will search if you have Epitech's official [coding-style-checker](https://github.com/Epitech/coding-style-checker) or [abricot](https://github.com/Just1truc/Abricot-Norminette) installed.

 You will then have to follow the instructions of the script according to which checker you want to launch.